mjebrahimi/EasyCompressor/src/EasyCaching.Extensions.EasyCompressor/README.md

 # EasyCaching.Extensions.EasyCompressor

+A compressor upon [EasyCaching](https://github.com/dotnetcore/EasyCaching) serializers using [EasyCompressor](https://github.com/mjebrahimi/EasyCompressor).

-This library integrates [EasyCaching](https://github.com/dotnetcore/EasyCaching) with [EasyCompressor](https://github.com/mjebrahimi/EasyCompressor) that is **very useful for compressing cache data especially for distributed cache such as Redis to reduce network traffic**.
+This library is very useful for compressing cache data especially for distributed cache (such as Redis) **to reduce network traffic and subsequently increase performance**.

 **EasyCaching** is the best caching abstraction library that supports many providers and serializers.